RobMisener/Riverview-Counseling-LLC/README.md

 * SQLite is a self-contained, serverless, SQL database engine.
 It is used in many mobile applications for local database storage and also in many professional games such as Rome Total War II, as a means to store saved data.

 ## Description:
 * This is a project designed for a mental health counseling business.
 It keeps track of patient information through a local SQLite database that is stored in a file in the folder.
-The program also displays the contents of the datbase back to the user if the user chooses.
+The program also displays the contents of the database back to the user if the user chooses.
 <p align="center"> <img width = "700px" src="https://github.com/RobMisener/Riverview-Counseling-LLC/raw/master/ReadMePhotos/databaseDisplayRAM.gif" /> </p>

 * No  server is required for an SQLite database as the database is stored in a local file in the program folder that does not require any internet connection.
 All graphics were created by myself.
 More content will be added in the near future.